 Key Features Of The 1951 Dime

-The design elements created by Chief Engraver John R. Sinnock carry rich symbolism reflecting post-World War II American values, while specific physical characteristics and manufacturing details determine each coin’s desirability and market worth.
+Knowing the specific design elements and physical specs of the 1951 Roosevelt dime helps you authenticate a coin and understand what collectors look for.
+The design by Chief Engraver John R. Sinnock carries symbolism reflecting post-World War II American values, and certain physical characteristics directly determine each coin’s market worth.

 The Obverse Of The 1951 Dime